naturaljhc/data_and_ml_resources/README.md

 # Data Analytics/Data Science/Machine Learning Resources
-This repository contains resources and step-by-step guide on learning data analytics, data science, and machine learning. `freeCodeCamp` has a lot of great videos, but this repo will give you an idea of which topics you should learn and in which order.
+This repository contains resources and step-by-step guide on learning data analytics, data science, and machine learning.
+There are a lot of resources out there, but this repo will give you an idea of which topics you should learn and in which order.

 ## Getting Started
 ### Recommended Textbook